 In addition to its commitment to academic excellence, U-Prep assists students in valuing and attaining specific skills and personal attributes; these include intellectual curiosity, creative thinking, analytical ability, technological competence, self-confidence, empathic action, and awareness of oneself as a member of a community, a diverse society, and an interconnected world.
 U-Prep challenges students to explore ideas, collect and organize information, think critically, and apply knowledge to real world situations.
 Travel opportunities are numerous and available to all students.
 These experiences serve to bring meaning to curriculum through broadening perspective and making connections with subject matter instruction and the real world.
 As a result, students become self-motivated, curious and life-long learners.

-The Confucius Classroom at U-Prep plays an active role in supporting Chinese language and culture acquisition in the North State.
-To date, U-Prep has sponsored eight culture trips that had sent close to 300 students and parents to China.
+To date, U-Prep has sponsored nine culture trips that had sent close to 300 students and parents to China.
 International learning and service propelled our students towards acceptance and understanding of different cultural and community perspectives, and improved their analytical and problem solving skills.
 Chinese language learners, in particular, saw their language proficiency soar through practical immersion.
-Read More

 Soon after school is released for summer vacation, members of the 8th grade class left Redding for a great East Coast adventure.
 During their week-long trip they are able to experience Arlington National Cemetery, Lincoln Memorial, the United States Capitol building, and the Pentagon Memorial to name just a few of their memorable stops.
 Their tour also takes them to well-known sites in Philadelphia and New York City!
 8th grade teacher/chaperone, Mrs. Bright, said, “This has become a great tradition for our kids and we’re so lucky to have the chance to go”.